THIS OR THAT

 She returned to WCCO in October of 2012 after two years of reporting at WNYW, a Fox affiliate in New York City.
 In the Big Apple, she primarily covered New York City public schools, but had the opportunity to report on breaking news, Hurricane Sandy and the 10th anniversary of Sept.
 11.

-Heather had been at WCCO-TV from 2006 through 2010.
-Some of her most memorable stories have included the destructive forest fires in the Boundary Waters, the Republican National Convention in St. Paul, and the 35W bridge collapse.
-She also reported for CBS News on the historic flooding in Fargo and tornadoes in Western Minnesota.
+Heather had been at WCCO from 2006 through 2010.
+Some of her most memorable stories included the destructive forest fires in the Boundary Waters, the Republican National Convention in St. Paul and the 35W bridge collapse.
+She also reported for CBS News on the historic flooding in Fargo and tornadoes in western Minnesota.

-Before her journey to Minnesota, Heather worked at WIS-TV in Columbia, S.C.
-There, she was fortunate enough to cover the 2004 S.C.
-Democratic presidential primary, report on the aftermath of Hurricane Katrina from Biloxi, and produce an award-winning education series that helped students get school supplies needed in many South Carolina classrooms.
+Before her journey to Minnesota, Heather worked at WIS in Columbia, S.C.
+There, she covered the 2004 S.C.
+Democratic presidential primary, reported on the aftermath of Hurricane Katrina from Biloxi and produced an award-winning education series that helped students get school supplies needed in many South Carolina classrooms.

 She’s proud of her Department of Natural Resources firefighting certification, participation in the Big Brothers/Big Sisters Program and nine marathons.
 (The 2010 Twin Cities race was her PR!)

 On the weekends, there’s a good chance you’ll find Heather, her husband and their three kids exploring the lakes, parks and restaurants all over Twin Cities.
 But, give her a good book in front a warm fireplace and she’ll disappear for hours.